maznicky/AR2HUB/README.md

 Types are grouped and all start disabled.
 `Toggle All Types` selects or clears everything.
 Any vehicle type not in the built-in list gets a toggle added automatically under **Other**.

-The **Details** panel lists in-range vehicles of the types you have enabled, nearest first, with engine, body, fuel tank, fuel and glass condition.
-Those are informational only and never affect the ESP color.

 ### Map
 Draws dots onto the real in-game map - open it with **M** as normal.